 Phytologia 42: 174 (1979) APNI

-A poorly known, and seldom collected species in Victoria, known from eight collections.
-In Victoria found from Grampians National Park, an 1861 Dandenong Ranges collection, Baw Baw National Park, and extending to East Gippsland.
-Possibly more widespread in Victoria than herbarium specimens indicate due to the likely confusion with the hairiest forms of the variable Oxalis corniculata, and with O. exilis on account of the relatively short capsules.
+Widespread and scattered across southern Victoria, from Portland to East Gippsland, but poorly known, and not often collected.
+The species may be more common than herbarium collections suggest.
+Oxalis chnoodes may be confused with the hairiest forms of the variable Oxalis corniculata, and with O. exilis on account of the relatively short capsules.
 O. chnoodes can usually be recognised by its hairiness (hence the name, which is derived from Greek for velvety), the young shoots and petioles in particular usually being densely hairy.
 It differs from O. corniculata in its shorter and more stout fruit, usually densely hairy leaf lower surfaces, smaller stipules, and the stems which do not root at the nodes.
 It differs from O. exilis in usually having densely hairy leaf lower surfaces, smaller stipules, and stems which do not root at the nodes, and which are sparsely to densely hairy with spreading or retrorse hairs.
 Many unvouchered site records attributed to O. chnoodes are therefore likely to be referable to O. corniculata and/or O. exilis.
 O. chnoodes may also be confused with and difficult to distinguish from O. radicosa, especially specimens lacking mature fruit.
 O. chnoodes differs from O. radicosa in lacking a stout taproot, which is present in O. radicosa.
 Sykes (2009), however, notes that in New Zealand O. chnoodes has a moderately stout taproot, whereas Australian plants appear to lack a taproot.
 O. chnoodes also differs from O. radicosa in usually having relatively shorter capsules, and long and trailing stems, whereas the stems in O. radicosa are usually erect or ascending.
-The size of stipules is more variable in O. chnoodes, whereas in O. radicosa the stipules are inconspicuous and less than 1 mm long.

 Sykes, W.R.
 (2009).
 The Oxalis corniculata group, New Zealand Journal of Botany 47: 107-113.